Choose a last name for your child

 What is it?

-For your first child, you can choose the surname yourself.
-You can give your child your own surname or that of your partner.
-It is also possible to give your child both of your surnames.
-All subsequent children you and your partner have together will then automatically have the same surname as your first child.
+For your first child, you can choose the last name yourself.
+You can give your child your own last name or your partner’s.
+It is also possible to give your child both of your last names.
+Any subsequent children you and your partner have together will then automatically receive the same last name as your first child.

 2 last names

-You can give your first child the surnames of both parents if they are born on (or after) January 1, 2024.
-No more than two names may be given.
-This double surname also applies to all subsequent children of the same parents.
-It is not mandatory to choose a double surname.
+If your first child is born on or after January 1, 2024, you may give the child the last names of both parents.
+No more than two last names may be given.
+This dual last name also applies to all subsequent children of the same parents.
+Choosing a dual last name is not mandatory.

 Foreign nationality

-- Does your child not have Dutch nationality, but one or more foreign nationalities?
-In that case, foreign rules determine the options for choosing a surname.
+- If your child does not have Dutch citizenship but does have one or more foreign nationalities, the rules of those countries will determine the options for choosing a last name.

-- Does your child have multiple foreign nationalities?
+- Does your child hold multiple foreign nationalities?

 What should I do?

-You and your partner go to the municipality together to register your child's surname.
+You and your partner will go to the city hall together to have your child’s last name officially registered.

 Please note!
-Often, the mother is unable to be present when registering the birth.
-It is therefore best to go to the municipal office together before the birth.
+Often, the mother is unable to be present when the birth is registered.
+It is therefore best to visit the municipal office together before the birth.

 What do I need?

-The municipality will immediately register your child's surname.
+The municipality will immediately register your child's last name.

 How does it work?

-If you do not choose a surname or register it with the municipality in time, the law will determine which surname your child will receive.
-Which name this will be depends on your personal situation.
+If you do not choose a last name or do not register it with the municipality in time, the law will determine what last name your child will have.
+Which name that is depends on your personal situation.
 See below to find out which situation applies to you.